aicelerity-golang/go-url-shortner/README.md

 ## GO URL Shortner
- GO URL Shortner is a  URL shortener service that will accept a URL as an argument over a REST API and return a shortened URL as a result
+GO URL Shortner is a  URL shortener service that will accept a URL as an argument over a REST API and return a shortened URL as a result.

 ## Requirements